an odd result, Wahoo Battery test: Bolt 3, Roam 3, Ace

 Further battery drain beyond what I show here would likely be caused by unreliable GPS, following a route, reading from sensors, backlight, phone pairings, less commonly used colourful screen elements, etc.

-Element ACE claims up to 30 hours of battery life, whereas Roam 3 claims 25 hours (up from 17 on Roam 2) and Bolt 3 claims 20 hours (up from 15 hours on Bolt 2).
-My tests scored 49 and 27 hours, respectively.
+Element ACE claims up to 30 hours of battery life, whereas Roam 3 claims 25 hours (an increase from 17 hours on Roam 2), and Bolt 3 claims 20 hours (an increase from 15 hours on Bolt 2).
+My test scores were 49 and 27 hours, respectively.
 I tried this extremely time-consuming test twice with the Wahoo ACE, but the saved workout never uploaded for some reason.
 I also had an issue with my first attempt at this test with Bolt 3, where I fully depleted the battery, but the ride was not recovered when restarted with external power.

-In a discussion with Wahoo, the company noted that it has been tinkering quite a lot with the core battery features.
-Based on these results, there is a significant performance improvement when ACE was launched.
+In a discussion with Wahoo, the company noted that it has been tweaking the core battery features.
+Based on these results, there is a significant performance improvement following the launch of ACE.

 Best-Case Battery Life (Unrealistic for real-world usage)